poetteacherperformerscientistecologistwarpoet - home

 LITERACY & LITERATURE in MUSEUMS

-Under the Poetry Society's Poetry Placement scheme, Mario brought about and filled the first ever resident position for a poet at the Imperial War Museum, where he is now Literacy Consultant dealing with creative captioning, applied literacy and family learning.
-He is now widely consulted as a poet and educator within Museums, formulating and delivering literature-related captions and education projects at the Cabinet War Rooms, the new IWM North site at Old Trafford, the Imperial War Museum at Lambeth Road and the Museum of London.
+Under the Poetry Society's 'Poetry Placement' scheme, Mario brought about and fulfilled the first ever resident position for a poet at the Imperial War Museum, where he became Literacy Consultant dealing with creative captioning, applied literacy, and family learning.
+He has been widely consulted as a poet and educator within Museums, formulating and delivering literature-related captions and education projects at the Cabinet War Rooms, the new IWM North site at Old Trafford, the Imperial War Museum at Lambeth Road, and the Museum of London.

 SITE-SPECIFIC WORK